-This homemade salsa verde recipe is a staple in every Mexican kitchen, and it needs to be in yours too.
+Homemade salsa verde is a staple in every Mexican kitchen, and it should be in yours too.

 Oh man, we absolutely love to cook!
 We are so passionate about making delicious and nutritious recipes for everyone to enjoy.
 This one is no different!

-If you don't know, we're officially living in Mexico and are working on "veganizing" all the amazing dishes traditionally made here.
+If you don't know, we're officially living in Mexico and are working on creating plant-based versions of all the amazing dishes we've had the chance to try here.

-Fortunately, the one we're sharing today is already vegan!
-Salsa verde (or green sauce) is a tomatillo-based salsa different in taste and texture than salsa many North American's are accustomed to.
+Salsa verde is a tomatillo-based sauce (not to be confused with green tomato salsa).
+It's different in taste and texture than the salsa many North American's are accustomed to.

 This version of salsa is zesty, tangy, and spicy, but with a smoother consistency than salsa fresca or canned tomato salsa.

-This salsa verde will make all of the store-bought versions you normally eat taste bland and boring.
-You're going to be hooked once you start making your own!
+If you make this salsa verde, it will make all of the store-bought versions you normally eat taste bland and boring.
+Seriously, you're going to be hooked once you start making your own!

 This recipe is vegan, gluten-free, and can be made without oil.
-Plus, the best part is that it's extremely customizable.
+Plus, the best part is how customizable it is.

-The options are endless, which is why we know you'll love this recipe.
+The options are endless, which is why we know you'll love this sauce.

 🍲 Key ingredients